 1.1 Brooks and Kirk is committed to providing a high quality service for all its students, employers and clients.
 This policy sets out the process for all learners, apprentices and employers to make a complaint about the service provided by Brooks and Kirk.
+This could include, but is not limited to; breach of other policies, disagreements regarding financial matters or not meeting desired expectations.
 This policy is intended to welcome and to try to satisfy complaints and to use the information to improve the services it offers.

 1.2 Brooks and Kirk will deal with legitimate complaints in a fair, prompt and objective manner.